 - have had reduced working hours or lost their job due to COVID-19 since 11 March 2020

 - became totally and permanently disabled as a result of an illness or injury between 11 March 2020 and 1 January 2021 inclusive (we have extended the timeframe for this commitment from 27 September)

-- have maintained their TPD cover at the time they become totally and permanently disabled, and
+- have maintained their TPD cover at the time they become totally and permanently disabled

 If you meet these criteria, we’ll assess your TPD claim against the disability definition that would have applied based on your working arrangements as at 11 March 2020 (when the COVID-19 pandemic was declared).